Travel distance, frequency of return and the spread of disease: Methods

 The duration of stay, frequency, and distance criteria on defining cell visits yields a list of cells visited by that subject over the study period for a given frequency restriction $f$ and distance restriction $r$.

 \textbf{Simulation details.} We run an agent-based SEIR, SIR, and SI models with $N = 10,000$ agents, 5\% of which are initialized to be infected (1\% in the SI and SIR Dakar models).
 Each agent is assigned the trajectory of a real person from our dataset, with location updated every 900 seconds (15 minutes) for the NYC simulations or every 600 seconds (10 minutes) for the Dakar simulations.
 At each time step, each user's location is updated according to their assigned trajectory and infection status is updated according to the following parameters, drawn from Chen 2020\cite{chen2020mathematical}'s estimates of R0 = 3.58, incubation period = 5.2 days, and infection period = 5.8 days: \begin{itemize} \item[] $\beta = $ daily transmission parameter $ = \frac{3.58}{5.8} = .617$ \item[] $\sigma = $ daily rate at which an exposed person becomes infective $ = 1/5.2$ \item[] $\gamma = $ daily recovery parameter $ = 1/5.8$ \end{itemize} Let $s$ be the number of time steps in a day.
-We then transform the above daily parameters into timestep parameters as follows: \begin{itemize} \item[] $\beta^* = $ time step transmission probability $ = \beta/s$ \item[] $\gamma^* = $ time step recovery probability $ = 1 - \sqrt[s]{1-\gamma} $ \item[] $\sigma^* = $ time step probability that an exposed person becomes infective $ = 1 - \sqrt[s]{1-\sigma} $ \end{itemize} Finally, let $I_{\text{local}}$ and $N_{\text{local}}$ be the number of infected agents and total agents within a 190 meter radius of the agent's current location for the NYC data or within the same cell tower location for the Dakar data. \begin{itemize} \item[] $\mathbb{P}[S\to E] = \beta^* * \frac{I_{\text{local}}}{N_{\text{local}}}$ \item[] $\mathbb{P}[E\to I] = \sigma^*$ \item[] $\mathbb{P}[I\to R] = \gamma^*$ \end{itemize}
+We then transform the above daily parameters into timestep parameters as follows: \begin{itemize} \item[] $\beta^* = $ time step transmission probability $ = \beta/s$ \item[] $\gamma^* = $ time step recovery probability $ = 1 - \sqrt[s]{1-\gamma} $ \item[] $\sigma^* = $ time step probability that an exposed person becomes infective $ = 1 - \sqrt[s]{1-\sigma} $ \end{itemize} In addition, we reproduce our results with disease parameters estimated for the more highly-contagious Delta variant of COVID-19 ($\beta = 1.42$, all other parameters remain the same, \cite{Kang2021}) and the 2009 H1N1 influenza strain ($\beta = .913, \gamma = 1.6, \sigma = 1$, \cite{Biggerstaff2014,Cori2012}).
+Finally, let $I_{\text{local}}$ and $N_{\text{local}}$ be the number of infected agents and total agents within a 190 meter radius of the agent's current location for the NYC data or within the same cell tower location for the Dakar data.
+Then, transition probabilities are: \begin{itemize} \item[] $\mathbb{P}[S\to E] = \beta^* * \frac{I_{\text{local}}}{N_{\text{local}}}$ \item[] $\mathbb{P}[E\to I] = \sigma^*$ \item[] $\mathbb{P}[I\to R] = \gamma^*$ \end{itemize}

 In the SIR and SI models, if an agent becomes infected on a given day, they will become contagious at the start of the next day.

 \textbf{Quantifying dispersion.} We use the M function developed in \cite{Marcon2010} to quantify spatial dispersion of disease in our New York City simulations for a given $r$, $f$.
 The M function is calculated as follows: for each infected agent $I$ and some radius $k$, we calculate the ratio between the proportion of agents within $k$ of $I$ which are infected to the proportion of agents in the total population which are infected.
 Summing this value over all infected agents $I$ and dividing by $N-1$, where $N$ is the number of infected agents, gives $M(k)$, the M function evaluated at $k$.
 While M is generally analyzed as a function over all reasonable $k$, we evaluate the M function at a specific $k$ in order to compare spatial dispersion across $r\cdot f$ values at that $k$, and then show that the relationship is robust to choice of $k$.